Marshlands Conservancy: Early history (Precontact - 1966)

-Modern history (1966–present)
+Dedication as a nature preserve (1966–present)

-The nature preserve, initially named the Devereux Reservation or Conservancy, came into being through two separate real estate donations in 1966 and again in 1977.
+The Conservancy came into being through two separate real estate donations, one in 1966 and a second in 1977.

+Devereux donation (1966)

-The initial gift consisted of 120 acres from Zilph Palmer Devereux to Westchester County, made on November 9, 1966, and formally accepted by the Westchester County Board of Supervisors on November 21, 1966.
+The nature preserve was initially named the Devereux Reservation or Conservancy.
+The original gift consisted of 120 acres from Zilph Palmer Devereux to Westchester County, made on November 9, 1966, and formally accepted by the Westchester County Board of Supervisors on November 21, 1966.
 The land was intended to be kept as a completely natural park.

 A small shelter was built in 1972, and the property reopened as Marshlands Park on June 7, 1972, during the dedication of the preserve.
 A special volunteer Advisory Board was created to ensure continued oversight of the County's management of the land.

+Parsons donation (1977)

-Another donation of 17 acres was contributed by Fanny Wickes Parsons in 1977 with the caveat "that no garages or maintenance buildings be erected and that no marinas be built on or near the shorefront of the tract."
+Another donation of 17 acres (plus 10 acres tidal land) was contributed by Fanny Wickes Parsons in 1977 from the acreage of her family's estate called Lounsbury.
+The gift came with the caveat "that no garages or maintenance buildings be erected and that no marinas be built on or near the shorefront of the tract."
+In addition to her dedication to protecting wildlife, Mrs. Parsons was also part of the coalition that saved the Jay Estate next door to her home from development in the 1980s.

+Legislation by Westchester County (1997)

 The ensuing property of 147 acres [59 ha] (which includes tidal lands) was rededicated in 1997 as passive parkland by the Board of Legislators of Westchester County "The natural area and wildlife sanctuary will be protected, preserved and regulated as a nature and wildlife preserve to be used only for passive recreation."
 That same year, a Friends group was organized to help staff the shelter and provide tours as well as raise additional funds to supplement the maintenance and mowing of the meadow.